MarkyMark1000/PYTHON__BASIC_OPTION_PRICING_FOR_GITHUB/docs/index.rst

 was required such as 3.7.

 The Gamma calculation has a discontinuity at the strike price (imagine differentiating the intrinsic value of an option twice).
-This makes the results a bit unstable.
+This makes the Gamma results a bit unstable, which you will see in the graphs.
 See the following discussion for more information:

 https://quant.stackexchange.com/questions/18208/greeks-why-does-my-monte-carlo-give-correct-delta-but-incorrect-gamma#%20greeks-why-does-my-monte-carlo-give-correct-delta-but-incorrect-gamma